dmayukh/torchvideoclf/README.md

 The code in this repo is largely a reuse of the pytorch vision video classification code from here https://github.com/pytorch/vision.git

-The `vision/references/video_classification/train.py` in the pytorch repo uses PyAV to process the videos This repo does not use PyAV but instead use a sequence of image files to create the training dataset.
+While `vision/references/video_classification/train.py` in the pytorch repo uses PyAV to process the videos, here we do not use PyAV, we instead use a sequence of image files to create the training dataset.
 The downloader downloads videos from youtube as a collection of images and also prepares an annotation file.

 The train.py uses the image collections to prepare the training dataset.